 You can find directions to the entrance on both Google Maps and Waze.
 The Google Maps QR code is 56MH+7R Uvita, Puntarenas Province and GPS coordinates are 9.183482, -83.770485.

+Although it is not absolutely necessary to have a 4wd/4×4 to go to Playa Hermosa in Uvita, you should rent one.
 For the Costa Ballena, renting a high car is always recommended especially if you want to visit lesser known beaches and other attractions.

 Playa Hermosa is the perfect beach to hang up a hammock, enjoy drinks on a beach chair, make sand castles or go for a stroll on its long 2 kilometer (1.2 mile) shore.